GA4 Scopes: Understanding Data View Level – Traffic and Event Attribution

 Dimensions describe the data

-In GA4, dimensions are tied to specific scopes, affecting their application in reports.
+Dimensions, in Google Analytics, are tied to specific scopes, affecting their application in reports.

 Metrics represent quantitative aspects of your data, expressed in numbers – “how many visits” or “how long a visitor was on the site.”